 Looking for more information on how to prepare yourself for angel investors?
 Read our guide on How To Find Angel Investors.

 By necessity, this briefing can only provide a short overview and it is essential to seek professional advice before applying the contents of this article.
 No responsibility can be taken for any loss arising from action taken or refrained from on the basis of this publication.
 Details correct at time of writing as at March 2019.

+Smith & Williamson LLP.
+Regulated by the Institute of Chartered Accountants in England and Wales for a range of investment business activities.
+A member of Nexia International.
 Smith & Williamson Corporate Finance Limited Authorised and regulated by the Financial Conduct Authority.
 A member of the London Stock Exchange.
-A member of Oaklins International Inc.
+A member of Oaklins International Inc. Ref: 32419hp.